We talk a lot at Kitchen Stewardship about shopping locally, but there are a few food items that most of us can’t possibly buy local.

-Unfortunately, there needs to be more thought put into it.
+Unfortunately, there needs to be more thought put into where chocolate comes from.

-Like what many commenters chastised me about when I admitted I bought non-organic strawberries, the nutritive benefits of the food are only one side of the coin.
+Many commenters chastised me when I admitted I bought non-organic strawberries, because the nutritive benefits of the food are only one side of the coin.
 On the other is the dignity of the producers.

 Chocolate’s Journey from Africa to Your Mouth

 More than 30 developing countries produce cocoa, supporting more than 14 million people.1

 Africa’s Ivory Coast exports 43% of the world’s cocoa beans.
 It’s big business – Americans alone spend $13 billion a year on chocolate.2 (Raise your hand if you participate in that number!
 I’m raising two.
 I love chocolate.)

 Most cacao bean farms are small, family-owned enterprises.
 They work from October through June to grow, harvest, and dry cacao beans for the world’s chocolate industry.

 Workers use heavy machetes to chop the large cacao pods out of trees, then carry 4-foot-tall bags of cocoa beans, which are sold to major producers like Nestle, Hershey’s, and more.

 In the cocoa industry, many of the “families” working the farms are made up of children, often boys ages 12-14 but even as young as 7 years old, who have been enslaved by the plantation owners and forced to work without pay.